miklevin/MikeLev.in/_posts/2025-03-13-plugs-slugs-nubs-stubs.md

 ## Modern Web Development and HTMX

 Anyhoo, I am not one of those.
+I do have the artistic bug, but mine is a more modest lot.
-I am however an enthusiastic user of new tools that really suit my vibe.
+I am an enthusiastic user of new tools that really suit my vibe.
 HTMX is one of those, and I recognized new artistic materials when I saw it.
 The paintbrushes and canvases of web development became these asinine Rube Goldberg machines, with these intermediary frameworks between